Sun Valley, United States: Family Ski Guide

 Window Pricing

-That's a 60% discount versus daily tickets.
-Children's passes follow the same savings curve at roughly half the adult price, making longer trips your friend.
+Longer stays drop per-day costs dramatically.
+A 6-day adult pass runs about $562 ($94 per day), a 60% discount over single-day tickets.
+Children's passes follow the same curve at roughly half the adult price.

 Stay & Ski Packages

-Book lodging directly with Sun Valley Resort and adult tickets drop to around $125, with children's passes at $72.
+Book lodging directly with Sun Valley Resort and adult tickets drop to about $125, with children's passes at $72.
 These rates apply most of the season except peak holiday weeks.
-Combine this with the kids-ski-free benefit on three-plus night stays, and you're paying roughly half the walk-up cost.
+Combined with the kids-ski-free benefit on three-plus night stays, a family of four pays roughly half the walk-up cost.

 Pass Programs

-Sun Valley participates in the Ikon Pass, which includes up to seven days here.
-If your family hits multiple Ikon destinations like Jackson Hole, Big Sky, or Steamboat, the pass often beats individual tickets.
-The Mountain Collective gets you two days plus 50% off additional days.
+- Ikon Pass: Includes up to seven days at Sun Valley.
+If your family hits multiple Ikon destinations like Jackson Hole, Big Sky, or Steamboat, the pass often beats individual tickets

 Available Passes